Skip to content

 What is the difference between warnings and errors in the report?

-Understanding Errors, Warnings, and Notices in the Eye-Able® Report
+Understanding Errors, Warnings, and Notices in the Eye-Able Report

 Errors

 Errors are issues that are clearly identified and recognized as violations of accessibility guidelines.
+These should be prioritized for correction.

 Warnings